Capstone-Projects-2025-Spring/project-3d-printer-security/README.md

 - Remote VPN access to the computer for working remotely to test code (Optional).
 - SD Card
 - A camera pointed at the 3d Printer for remote testing (Optional).

+## Features
+- Allow users to check and uncheck default instructions it wants to detect
+- Automatically scan gcode when submitting files in octoprint
+- Allow users to submit other instructions
+- Allow users to disable printing
+- Allow users to enable printing for a certain gcode
+- Pick any malicious files to take action.

+## Bugs
+- Web page must be refreshed to update list of malicious files

 ## Collaborators